Belles Heures of Jean de France, Duc de Berry

 The Belles Heures of Jean de France, Duc de Berry, or Belles Heures of Jean de Berry (The Beautiful Hours) is an early 15th-century illuminated manuscript book of hours (containing prayers to be said by the faithful at each canonical hour of the day) commissioned by the French prince John, Duke of Berry (Jean, duc de Berry), around 1409, and made for his use in private prayer and especially devotions to the Virgin Mary.
-The Belles Heures is one of the most celebrated manuscripts of the Middle Ages and very few books of hours are as richly decorated as it.
+The miniatures of the Belles Heures are mostly painted by the Limbourg brothers; very few books of hours are as richly decorated as it.

 Each section of the Belles Heures is customised to the personal wishes of its patron.
 The Belles Heures consists of a series of story-like cycles that read like picture books.
 Along with the Très Riches Heures, also made for Jean, the Belles Heures ranks among the great masterpieces of the Middle Ages.
 The manuscript is now in The Cloisters in New York.